mw572/PracticalMachineLearning/writeup.md

 * This allows us to use trees in the model with a reduction in bias and variance by utilitsing many trees in the prediction.
 * This is also a relatively effective solution to Machine Learning problems when the underlying distribution of the data is unknown.
 * K-Fold (10) cross validation is used as an old and reliable technique vs some more advanced Nested Monte Carlo based concepts
-* Larger K means less bias towards overestimating the true expected error, with training folds being less close to the total dataset, but higher variance and more computationally expensive, larger K also give you more samples to estimate on
+* Larger K means less bias towards overestimating the true expected error, with training folds being less close to the total dataset, but higher variance and more computationally expensive.
+However, larger K also give you more samples to estimate on.
 ```r
 modFit <- train(classe ~ ., data=training,method="rf", trControl=trainControl(method="cv", number=10), verbose=FALSE, ntree=300, allowParallel=TRUE)
 ```

-We then examine the model that has been created.
+We then examine the model that has been created:
 ```r
 modFit
 ```